 [Section 37 amended by No. 50 of 2003 s.
 50(2).]

-38. Refusal to be sworn, etc.
+38. Refusal to be sworn etc.

 A person who appears as a witness at an inquiry under this Part, whether summoned or not, shall not, without lawful excuse, refuse to be sworn, or to produce a record or statement in accordance with a summons, or to answer a question after being required to answer it.